Brown Environmental Leadership Lab (BELL): Alaska

 Spending Money

 All your food and housing is covered in the program fee as well as entry fees to various sites.
 You will only need money while you are traveling to and from Alaska.
-We will have one or two occasions to purchase souvenirs, if you so choose, and those can be purchased with cash or, in most cases, credit or debit cards.
+You will have one or two occasions to purchase souvenirs if you so choose, and those can be purchased with cash or, in most cases, credit or debit cards.

 Flight Purchase